 The Black-Bellied Pangolin

-In contrast to the Giant Ground Pangolin, the Black Bellied Pangolin is the smallest and lightest of the African Pangolins and some might say the most beautiful too.
+In contrast to the Giant Ground Pangolin, the Black-Bellied Pangolin is the smallest and lightest of the African Pangolins and some might say the most beautiful too.
 It weighs in at around 2kgs and has a long, slender tail that is longer than its body.
 The Black-Bellied Pangolin spends its life in the trees.
-It is also a diurnal (as opposed to nocturnal) species occupying the tropical rainforests of Central and West Africa.
+It is also a diurnal (as opposed to nocturnal) species occupying the tropical rain forests of Central and West Africa.
 The scales of this species tend to be darker, ochre in colour and larger than the others with very dark borders.

 The White-Bellied Pangolin

-The Black-Bellied Pangolin is similar to the white-bellied in size and the ratio of body to tail dimensions and is also arboreal.
+The White-Bellied Pangolin is similar to the Black-Bellied in size and the ratio of body to tail dimensions and is also arboreal.
 The scales are lighter in colour (being nearer to grey) and have three distinct points at the tip – thus the Tricuspis moniker in the species name.
 Endemic to Central and West Africa the White-bellied Pangolin is thought to be in greater numbers and is more readily encountered than the black-bellied.
 This might also be due to its propensity to forage on the forest floor as well as in the trees.